-Suicide/crisis unit of St. Vincent Hospital Stress Center: 317-388-4800 Mental Health America of Marion County 317-251-7575
+Suicide/crisis unit of St. Vincent Hospital Stress Center Mental Health America of Marion County

-Help after Hours-Residence Life staff and campus police are trained to help students gain access to service in the event of an "after hours" crisis.
-There are systems in place to notify the Counseling Center staff during non-business hours.
+Help After Hours-Residence Life staff and campus police are trained to help students gain access to service in the event of an "after hours" crisis.
+There are systems in place to notify the Counseling Center staff during nonbusiness hours.
 Local hospital emergency rooms are an option in severe cases.
 The Ulndy community in general works to help students learn to distinguish the kinds of crises that require immediate attention from those that can wait until morning.
 This is generally true with anorexia nervosa, certain paranoid disorders, and mania, for example.
 It is not uncommon for several members of the University community to work together to assist students with these kinds of disorders in getting the help they need.

 Consulting Services-The Counseling Center staff is available for consultations by telephone (317-788-5051) or in person, weekdays from 8 a.m. to 4:30 p.m. (except for the noon hour).
 The Counseling Center is located in Suite 109 of the Health Pavilion.
-The counseling center staff also provides workshops and group opportunities.
-For more specific details about workshops and other outreach opportunities, visit https://www.uindy.edu/studentcounseling/index.
+Counseling Center staff also provide workshops and group opportunities.
+For more specific details about workshops and other outreach opportunities, visit uindy.edu/studentcounseling.